 Here I talked about the need to be competitive versus the importance of retaining the spirit of sacrifice.
 I concluded that subject as follows:

 I wish I had a formula for balancing the countervailing pressures of market and sacrifice.
-We must not lose the spirit of sacrifice in employment at Brigham Young University, but neither must that sacrifice be exploited or become an excuse for unrealistic compensation policies in the Universities.
-After nine years or worrying over this problem, I have now left it behind for President Holland as one of the problems I have bee unable to solve or ameliorate.
+We must not lose the spirit of sacrifice in employment at Brigham Young University, but neither must that sacrifice be exploited or become an excuse for unrealistic compensation policies in the University.
+After nine years of worrying over this problem, I have now left it behind for President Holland as one of the problems I have been unable to solve or ameliorate.
 I suspect that the only feasible solution is to be explicit about the issue, but to leave it to be balanced and resolved in the hearts and minds of individual faculty members and administrators.

-I suppose President Holland grappled with that problems and then left it to President Lee, who will do the same.
+I suppose President Holland grappled with that problem and then left it to President Lee, who will do the same.
 Those of us who are impatient with the time it takes to solve really difficult problems confirm the observation that “Nothing is impossible for the man who doesn’t have to do it himself” (Arthur Block, Murphy’s Law, p.
 80).